Our complaints policy

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us improve our standards.

 If you have a complaint, please contact us with the details.

 - We will send you a letter acknowledging receipt of your complaint within seven days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our Complaints Handling Partner, Patricia Aletta, who will review your matter and speak to the member of staff/fee earner who acted for you.
+This will normally involve passing your complaint to our Complaints Handling Partner, Patricia Aletta.
+Your matter will then be reviewed and the member of staff/fee earner who acted for you will be contacted.

-- Depending on the nature of the complaint you may be invited to a meeting to discuss and hopefully resolve your complaint, if it is considered that such a meeting is in the best interests of both parties, and will facilitate a resolution.
+- Depending on the nature of the complaint you may be invited to a meeting to discuss and hopefully resolve your complaint.
 If appropriate you will be invited to attend a meeting within 14 days of sending you the acknowledgement letter.

 - Should a meeting take place then within seven days of the meeting, we will write to you to confirm what took place and any solutions which have been agreed with you.

 - If a meeting is not considered appropriate then we will explain why we do not believe a meeting is necessary.
 In these circumstances we will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange to review the decision.
 Someone unconnected with the matter at the firm will review the decision.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.